Flávio Chamis

 On the classical front, Chamis studied at the Rubin Academy of Music, at the Tel Aviv University, graduating in Orchestral Conducting at the Hochschule für Musik Detmold.
 Chamis served as an assistant conductor to Leonard Bernstein on several occasions, and recorded for the Solstice Label with the Nouvel Orchestre Philharmonique de Radio France.
+Mr. Chamis was the Music Director of the Porto Alegre Symphony Orchestra in Brazil.

-Flávio Chamis presently lives in Pittsburgh, Pennsylvania.
+Flávio Chamis presently lives in Pittsburgh, Pennsylvania, where he participates in many music-related activities, including combatting stigma around mental health and regular contributions as Osher (Osher Lifelong Learning Institute) acclaimed instructor at both Carnegie Mellon University and the University of Pittsburgh.